moffzilla/ansible-docker/README.md

 This is a simple playbook for Provisioning an AWS instance and Installing Docker and Compose on top

-Requirements for the AWS modules are minimal, however all of the modules require and are tested against recent versions of boto.
+Requirements / Tested :

+  ansible 2.1.1.0

+  Python 2.7.12+

+  Amazon Web Services Library boto Version: 2.48.0

    You’ll need this Python module installed on your control machine.
 Boto can be installed from your OS distribution or python’s “pip install boto”.

+  AWS AIM Credentials with enough rigths for launching VMS

 Make sure you do:

   1) Make sure you can SSH locally with ubuntu